Gressill/dev-meetup-container-networking/doc-50-docker-calico-networks.md

-## Using calico for docker container Networking
+## Using calico for docker container networking

 ### Set-up